prudhvir3ddy/DSA-notes/README.md

 ### Arrays / ArrayList

-- Good for random access and when you know number of elements before itself
+- Good for random access and when you know the number of elements before itself
 - Good for inserting elements at the end
 - Each time the space gets over the ArrayList size expands to 2x leading to O(1) complexity for inserting at the end
 - Bad for insertion at the start, takes O(n) time
-- Bad for insertions and deletions in middle
+- Bad for insertions and deletions in the middle

-### Linkedlist
+### LinkedList

 - Good for inserting at the start
 - Good for deleting and adding in the middle